 Inside the cozy cabin, an open floor plan with cathedral ceiling offers 225 square feet of living space on the main level, as well as a loft area of 120 square feet.

 Blue Moon Rising, a tiny house village or cabin community on Deep Creek Lake in Maryland offers eco-friendly vacation rentals from 228 to 455 square feet in size.
 The tiny cabins or "Hobs" were constructed by Hobbitat, a local design/build firm, using mostly reclaimed materials.
 Thermal pane windows and foam insulation provide energy efficiency.

-window surround lend color and textual contrast to the richly painted
+lend color and textual contrast to the richly painted trim and board

 Image Source: Blue Moon Rising